← All explorations

 The Heel Method

 Sit on the saddle with your heel on the pedal at 6 o'clock.
 Your leg should be fully extended.
-When you clip in, you should have a 25–35 degree bend at the knee.
+When you clip in, you should have a slight bend — typically 25–35 degrees at the knee.

 Sources